 If you have selected the “Template Field” option, you now have to select which template fields you want to show.
 This must be done for each of the templates in your report.
 To do this, expand the Select Field dropdown next to the first template in your report, and choose the desired field.
+You can start typing the field name to narrow the dropdown selection.
 Now do the same for each template in your report.

 To rename a column, click the column's name to see its options dropdown, then click the text field with the column name and type in the new name.

 To sort the report on a column, click the column's name and then expand the Sort dropdown.
 Here, select None, Sort Ascending or Sort Descending, depending on the type of sort you want to apply for this column.
 Note that sorting is available in the Enterprise Edition only.

 To delete the column, choose the Delete column option.